Scurrlin/SPARQL-101/README.md

 - **Predicate**: The property or characteristic of the resource (e.g., the track's duration or its artist).
 - **Object**: The value of the property (e.g., "4:02" or "The Killers").

-SPARQL is well-suited for querying this kind of data because they match patterns of triples in the RDF graph.
 With SPARQL, you can filter, sort, group, and manipulate RDF data to obtain meaningful insights.

 ## RDF Data Structure